14 Top Resources for Mastering Daily English Conversation

 If you’re more of a visual learner, then these two apps should help you master English conversation quickly and nicely.

-FluentU is easily one of the best and most unique language learning apps out there.
-It uses a technique called immersive learning, where instead of learning a language by memorizing the grammar rules, you’re exposed to it naturally.
+FluentU uses a technique called immersive learning, where instead of learning a language by memorizing the grammar rules, you’re exposed to it naturally.

-The best part about FluentU is that all its content features native speakers.
-So, whether it’s a news clip, a movie trailer or a music video, you know it’s authentic English content that you’re learning from.
-Among their videos, they have quite a few on conversations alone, and soon you’ll know what to say at a restaurant, at a party, between friends and so on.
+FluentU teaches you English with videos featuring native speakers.
+So, whether it’s a news clip, a movie trailer or a music video, it will be authentic English content that you’re learning from.
+Among their videos, they have quite a few on conversations alone, so you can learn what to say at a restaurant, at a party, between friends and so on.

 You can use the interactive subtitles to look up words that you want to learn more about and see them used in example sentences and additional videos.